 Cost accounting principles and techniques applied to job order and process types of industry, planning and control of the elements of production costs, and preparation of internal cost reports for management in manufacturing and other environments.
 Continues standard costing concepts and variance analysis applied in the principles of managerial accounting course, ACT 2102.
 Use of cost information for business policy implementation and management purposes is stresses, as well as current cost topics.
-Prerequisite(s): ACCT 2102 (B).
+Prerequisite(s): ACCT 2102 (B) and admission to the School of Business.